AlloyTeam/AlloyViewer/README.md

 Imageviewer component built with react

 ## Demo
-You can find demo in folder [example](https://github.com/Caesor/react-imageview/examples)
+You can find demo in folder [examples](https://github.com/Caesor/react-imageview/examples) or [demo](https://caesor.github.io/react-imageview/examples/)

 ## Usage with React